If I asked you which generation had the best retirement outlook, what would you say? Baby boomers? Gen Xers?

 - Retire in your 50s!

 Most importantly, your why has to be yours.
-With every contribution, you’ll get fired up knowing that you’re that much closer to your dream.
+You need to own it!
+With every contribution, you’ll get fired up knowing that you’re moving closer to your dream.
 Now that’s saving with a purpose!

-Having options when you get to retirement is possible.
+Having options when you reach retirement is possible.
+Don’t let debt or the desire to keep up with your friends’ lifestyles hold you back from your dream.
 If you start your wealth-building plan now, it takes a lot less effort than you think.

-Let’s say you start investing a modest $300 a month when you’re 25 years old.
-By retirement, your nest egg could be worth $2.1 million!
-Your contributions only make up $150,000 of that grand total.
-The rest is compound growth!
+Let’s say you start investing a modest $250 a month when you’re 25 years old.
+By the time you retire at 65, your nest egg could be worth $2.1 million!
+Your contributions make up only $120,000 of that grand total.
+The rest is compound growth.

 What if you wait until you’re 40 to start saving for retirement?
 You would have to invest $1,340 a month to get to that same $2.1 million.
-Since compound growth doesn’t have as long to do its job, your contributions would make up almost $435,000 of that total.
+Since compound growth doesn’t have as long to do its job, your contributions would make up almost $402,000 of that total.
+Now do you see why it’s so important to start saving early?

-Can you have a secure retirement if you don’t get started until your 40s?
+Can you have a secure retirement if you get started in your 40s?
 Absolutely!
-You just have to work harder to do it.
+You just have to work a lot harder to do it.

-After starting that early, do you think could even retire sooner?
+Plus, after starting that early, do you think you could retire even sooner?
 You bet!
 What if you saved $500 a month?
 Or $750 a month?
-Use our investing calculator to see the long-term impact of your contributions.
-The earlier you start, the easier it is to get to that million-dollar milestone.
+Use an investing calculator to see the long-term impact of your contributions.
+The earlier you start, the easier it is to hit that million-dollar milestone.

 Step 3: Switch Your Savings Gears

-Since many of you are already flexing your saving muscle, setting money aside for your future just means switching gears.
-Once you have 3–6 months of expenses saved for emergencies, it’s time to move away from cash savings and into the stock market by investing in a 401(k) or Roth IRA.
+Since you’re already flexing your savings muscles, setting money aside for your future just means switching gears.
+Once you have three to six months of expenses saved for emergencies, it’s time to start investing in a 401(k) or Roth IRA.
+Or both!

-Saving cash may seem safer than the stock market, but the returns of the stock market are worth it.
-You’ll be lucky if you average a 1% rate of return in a cash account, but the S&P 500 has averaged over 11% growth over the past 30 years.
-When it comes to your wealth-building plan, cash won’t cut it.
+Saving cash may seem trendier or safer than investing, but the returns of the stock market are too good to pass up.
+If you’re just socking away cash, you’ll be lucky if you average a 1% rate of return.
+But the S&P 500 has averaged over 10% growth over the past 30 years.3 When it comes to your wealth-building plan, cash won’t cut it.
+It won’t even keep up with inflation!

 Here’s how the average annual returns can impact your savings if you invest $500 per month over 30 years:

 That’s a million-dollar difference!
-It’s okay to use cash accounts for short-term savings goals, but you need the power of mutual funds in your 401(k) and IRA accounts for long-term saving.
+It’s okay to use cash accounts for short-term savings goals like vacations, but you need the power of mutual funds in your 401(k) and IRA accounts for long-term saving.

-The great news is that many Millennials are already contributing to workplace retirement accounts.
-In fact, their median savings rate improved even more than Baby Boomers or Gen Xers over a two-year period, increasing from 5.8% to 7.5%, according to a Fidelity study.
+The great news is that many millennials are already contributing to workplace retirement accounts.
+In fact, their median savings rate increased to 9.7% in 2020 (up from 7.5% in 2018), which pulls them even with Gen Xers.4

-While 7.5% is a great start, we recommend saving 15% of your income toward retirement.
-Simple changes like creating a plan for your money every month can help you get your savings on track!
+While 9.7% is a great start, I recommend saving 15% of your gross income toward retirement.
+Simple changes like creating a plan for your money every month can help you get that saving on track.
+It’s a lot easier than you think!

-As soon as you started your first job, you may have started contributing to a workplace retirement account.
-Millennials start saving for retirement at the average age of 23, according to a Ramsey Solutions research study.
-But here’s something else to consider: A recent LinkedIn study found that Millennials have an average of four different jobs by the time they’re 32.
+When you got your first job, you may have started contributing to a workplace retirement account.
+On average, millennials start saving for retirement at the age of 23.5 But here’s something else to consider: Millennials are also the most likely generation to switch jobs.
+Six out of 10 of them are open to a new job opportunity.6

-Combining these two stats brings up an important question for Millennials.
+Combining these two stats brings up an important question for this generation.
 What happens to your retirement savings when you switch jobs?
 If you’re not careful, you could make a mistake that costs you hundreds of thousands of dollars.

-According to Fidelity, the average cash-out amount for workers under 40 who switch jobs is $14,300.
-That may not sound like a lot, but here’s what happens when you cash it out instead of rolling it over to an IRA:
+According to Fidelity, the average cash-out amount for workers under 40 who switch jobs is $14,300.7 That may not sound like a lot, but here’s what happens when you cash out your 401(k) instead of rolling it over to an IRA:

 - You’ll have to pay a 10% penalty for early withdrawal.